aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_set_what_will_be_detected_in_a_scan.rst

 The following examples will use the ``samples`` directory that is provided with the `ScanCode Toolkit code <https://github.com/nexB/scancode-toolkit/tree/master/samples>`_.
-All examples will be saved in the json format, which can be loaded into Scancode Workbench for visualization.
+All examples will be saved in the JSON format, which can be loaded into Scancode Workbench for visualization.
 See :ref:`how_to_visualize_scan_results` for more information.
-Another output formats option is a static html file.
+Another output format option is a static html file.
 See :ref:`cli_output_format` for more information.

 Scan for all clues: